annielouu/artwork_evolution_analysis/README.md

 Findings: Among all artworks from 3050 BC to present, the 7 common themes of artworks are water scenes, nudity/bath, animals, seated/sleeping scenes, entertainment, fire, body parts.

-## Method 3: Word Frequency Analysis
+## Part 3: Word Frequency Analysis

 In this section, I analyzed the frequency of specific words over time.
 First, I used Counter to find out the most common words (words with highest frequency) across the dataset.
 Then, I analyzed the frequency of some of these words over time.